Before diving into the pros and cons of Excel macros, I will start by giving you a definition of macros in Excel and what are they used for.

 Well, the list goes on indefinitely… So, use your imagination and apply macros for whatever you want; just use them for relatively complex and/or repetitive tasks to get the most out of them.

-– Macros allow executing multiple tasks with a single click
+– Macros allow executing many tasks with a single click

 This is the second main purpose of using Excel macros.
 They allow you to execute complex and multi-step tasks with a single click on the “Run” button from “Macros” command of the “Developer” tab, or with a click on a customized button that you insert on your worksheet.

-– Macros save time for executing long and/or repetitive tasks
+– Macros save time for long and/or repetitive tasks

 By nature, macros will save you time and effort when running them compared to manually executing long and/or repetitive tasks.

-– Macros help avoid errors of the execution of long tasks
+– Macros help avoid errors in the execution of tasks

 Working for a long time on Excel workbooks that contain complex data can quickly become tiring and lead the user to make mistakes; automated macros can help avoid all the possible errors that may occur during the execution of these long and tedious tasks.

-– You can create and run macros without knowing how to code
+– You can create macros without knowing how to code

 Macros are easy to create; you just need to record them using the Macro recorder from the “Developer” tab of Excel ribbon.
 You don’t have to know how to code to create macros in Excel, nor to run them; however, keep in mind that knowing VBA language can help a lot to edit macros code, in order to clean it, adjust it, or expand its capabilities.

-– You can execute macros as much as and whenever you want
+– You can execute macros as much as you want